 Nutritious berries like strawberries, raspberries and blackberries can also, unfortunately, be a cause of gas problems.

 Blackberries and raspberries, while very healthy in other ways, are quite high in sorbitol and should be eaten in moderation to avoid bad gas, bloating and possibly diarrhea with excessive consumption.

-Strawberries are high in fructose and have both sorbitol and fiber that can cause flatulence.
+Strawberries are high in fructose and have both sorbitol and fiber that can make you gassy.
 With their sweet taste, many people tend to rush them down as well without chewing them properly first to help digestion.

-With all berries, potential issues with salicylates mentioned in the section on grapes causing gas may also be relevant.
+With all berries, potential issues with salicylates causing intestinal distress mentioned in the section on grapes causing gas may also be relevant.

-Stone fruits like peaches and apricots are often canned as well which makes them quite unhealthy, full of fructose and definitely a potential cause of excessive flatulence.
+Fruits like peaches and apricots are often canned which makes them lower in nutrition, higher in fructose and sugar alcohols, quite unhealthy and definitely a potential cause of excessive flatulence.

-It’s best to avoid canned fruit and stick to fresh fruits for their health nutrients.
-Even then, with fruits like plums and apricots, it’s recommended to enjoy them in moderation to avoid bloating and unwanted gas.
+It’s best to avoid canned fruit and stick to fresh fruits for their superior health nutrients.
+Even then, with fruits like plums, nectarines and apricots, it’s recommended to enjoy them in small amounts only to avoid tummy bloating and unwanted gas.

-Beyond canning fruit, there is one way of consuming it that is highly likely to cause gas and digestive problems – eating dried fruit.
+Beyond canning fruit, there is one way of consuming it that is even more likely to cause gas and digestive problems – eating dried fruit.